bhaveekdesai/holestic/README.md

 # holestic
-Crowdsourced app to identify manhles and potholes
+Crowdsourced app to identify manholes and potholes.